imsi32/JCompactor/README.md

 ---

-A test ,which I made with one of the Minecraft mod, shows that JCompacter can reduce approximately 1/13 of total JSON size.
+With the new update, new test shows ,which I made with one of the Minecraft mod, that JCompacter can reduce approximately 1/7 of total JSON size.

-:warning: However, while non-latic languages json files were comprasing, their size was increasing and the file was **broken**! :warning:
+:heavy_check_mark: The problem with the non-ascii or non-latin languages solved.
+There is no problem with them anymore. :heavy_check_mark:

+:clipboard: My next plan is fixing json list loading.